typeoneerror-studios/node-html5video/README.md

     h5v.removeEventListener(h5v.EVENT_COMPLETE);

+## Setting the path to FFmpeg

+You can set a custom path to FFmpeg (i.e., if you are packaging FFmpeg in an app) with the `setFfmpegPath()` function:

+    h5v.setFfmpegPath('path/to/ffmpeg');

 ## Other Things to Keep In Mind

 - All file paths are relative to where you are executing `h5v`.